Forceu/barcodebuddy-documentation/docs/_build/html/_sources/usage.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Barcode scanner connected to an Android device
+""""""""""""""""""""""""""""""""""""""""""""""""

+If you use a barcode scanner that is connected to your Android device, you can use the `Android App <https://play.google.com/store/apps/details?id=de.bulling.barcodebuddyscanner>`_ to send all input to Barcode Buddy.
+Open the app, go to Settings and activate ``Enable Bluetooth Barcode Scanner``.
+Then return to the main menu.
+Every time you scan a barcode while being in the app's main menu, all input is sent to Barcode Buddy.
+For more info, refer to :ref:`androidapp`.

+Barcode scanner connected to a Linux device
+"""""""""""""""""""""""""""""""""""""""""""""

-Plug in your barcode scanner to the linux computer / server you will be using.
+Plug in your barcode scanner to the Linux computer / server you will be using.
 Run the command ``evtest`` as root.
 You will see a list of devices, select the one that is your barcode scanner and remember the number (eg. event6).
 Scan a barcode.
 You will now see output in the evtest program.
 If not, you have selected the wrong source.

 Docker
-"""""""""""""""""
+******

 Create a docker container with
 ::